acodrst/no/README.md

 ### Kinds

 A kind value of 1 is always used.
-Nostr NIP-10 specifies this as a text note.
+This means that the content, per [Nostr NIP-10](https://github.com/nostr-protocol/nips/blob/master/10.md), is a human-readable text note, and markup languages such as markdown and HTML SHOULD NOT be used.